yaweige/ggpcp/README.md

 The main idea of `ggpcp` is that we separate the data transformations from the visualization, i.e. rather than working with a single function to draw a plot, we are providing a set of functions that work together.

+This idea is not new - a function under the very same name was at some point part of ggplot2 (see https://www.rdocumentation.org/packages/ggplot2/versions/0.9.2.1/topics/ggpcp), but at the time the implementation stalled and was eventually removed from ggplot2.

 ## References